ben-polanco/portfolio-site/user_stories.md

-# Sprint Stories 4/10-4/21
+# Sprint Stories 4/24 - 5/05

-Hosting (~1 day)

-- [x] Select a hosting provider
-- [x] Configure DNS settings
-- [x] Configure hosting environment
-- [x] Launch MVP site in production environment
+Content (~2 days)
+- [partial] Write experience blurbs
+- [ ] Write content for about me section
+**MVP Finished**

-Design (~6 days)
+Design (~ days)
+- [ ] Fix z-index of About section content
+- [ ] Align experience headlines to buildings
+- [ ] Upgrade Park icon to v2
+- [ ] Clean up coloring and make svg images sharper **MVP Finished**

-- [x] Create city experience icon v1
+- [ ] Create stars bg v1
+- [ ] Clean up the top of the map so it's outer space
+- [ ] Add semi-transparent images to About section (maybe constellations)
+- [ ] Clean up the edges of the map so it ends in cliffs
+- [ ] Shooting star animation?
+- [partial] Create content card information hierarchy - ie what goes there, and how is it emphasized? what types of images? etc...
-- [x] Create hotel experience icon v1
+- [] Create content card template
 - [ ] Create power experience icon v1
-- [x] Create farm experience icon v1
-- [x] Clean up errant design artifacts in the svg files
-- [ ] Clean up coloring and make svg images sharper
-- [x] Fade title based on scroll position so that map becomes prominent
-- [x] Determine proper format of content cards
-- [partial] Write experience blurbs
-- [partial] Create content cards
-- [x] Create content for about me section
-- [x] Decide on hover v. click UX for building titles and content cards

-Interactivity (~3 days)
+Interactivity (~ days)

-- [x] make buildings hoverable
-- [x] Place headlines for experiences on map
-- [x] Align experience headlines and fix z-index issue
-- [x] Improve building headline readability

 Tech Debt